Okonomiyaki – Japanese Pancake (Vegetarian)

 • Salt - as per taste

-• 1 teaspoon Roasted white sesame seeds
+• 1 tsp Roasted white sesame seeds

 • Mayo Sauce